 Styled: Secrets for Arranging Rooms, from Tabletops to Bookshelves

 2. Urban Jungle: Living and Styling with Plants, Igor Josifovic and Judith de Graaff

 House plants have really made a comeback in recent years and they sure make a room look good.
-I love them, even though it is an upward struggle to keep them alive sometimes.
-This beautiful thick book from the founders of the Urban Jungle Bloggers community is a fantastic. resource full of stunning inspirational photos.
-The book shows endless styling ideas, making you want to rush straight out and buy some greenery.
+I love them, even though it is an upward struggle to keep them lalive sometimes.
+This beautiful thick book from the founders of the Urban Jungle Bloggerscommunity is a resource full of stunning inspirational photos and endless styling ideas, making you want to rush straight out and buy some greenery.
 It guides the reader through different ‘green’ homes in five European countries and shows how beautiful, unique, creative and even artistic living with plants can be.
 The book also offers easy help for taking care of the plants, which is a bonus.